yetisoftworks/MeshyDB.SDK-docs/docs/users/updating_self.rst

 Updating Self
 -------------

-Updating self allows the ability to update the currently logged in user's information.
+Updating self allows the ability to update the authenticated user's information.

 This might be personal or security questions for `password recovery <./forgetting_password.html>`_ at a later time.